 Medium Neighborhood Residential

 Medium Neighborhood Residential areas are primarily residential and may integrate limited local-serving commercial uses; these neighborhoods are adjacent and connected to commercial and employment areas.
-The building form ranges from Very Low Limited to Low Limited, and buildings are typically oriented toward the street.
+The building form ranges from Very Low Rise to Low Rise, and buildings are typically oriented toward the street.
 The residential density ranges from is 1 unit per 800 square feet of lot area to 1 unit per 600 square feet of lot area.

-Description

 12 Net Acres

 <1% of Plan Area

 Medium Residential

-Medium Residential areas provide a concentration of multi-unit housing and are typically located neear commercial or employment centers.
+Medium Residential areas provide a concentration of multi-unit housing and are typically located near commercial or employment centers.
 Supportive institutional uses may also be provided in certain Residential Use Districts.
-The Building form is Very Low Limited.
+The building form is Very Low Rise.
 The residential density is 1 unit per 800 square feet of lot area.

+Description

 993 Net Acres

-33% of Plan Area

-Low Neighborhood Residential Low Neighborhood Residential areas are primarily residential and may integrate limited local-serving commercial uses; these neighborhoods are adjacent and connected to commercial and employment areas.
-The building form is Very Low Limted and buildings are typically oriented towards the street.
-The residential density generally ranges from 1 unit per 2,000 square feet to 1 unit per 1,500 square feet of lot area.
+Low Neighborhood Residential

+Low Neighborhood Residential areas are primarily residential and may integrate limited local-serving commercial uses; these neighborhoods are adjacent and connected to commercial and employment areas.
+The building form is Very Low Rise and buildings are typically oriented towards the street.
+The residential density generally ranges from 2 units per lot to 1 unit per 1,500 square feet of lot area.

+76 Net Acres

+3% of Plan Area

 Low Medium Residential

 Low Medium Residential areas provide multi-unit housing, ranging from duplexes to small scale apartments, generally near neighborhood-serving uses.
-The building form is Very Low Limited.
-The residential density generally ranges from 1 unit per 2,000 square feet of lot area to 1 unit per square feet of lot area.
+The building form is Very Low Rise.
+The residential density generally ranges from 2 units per lot to 1 unit per 1,500 square feet of lot area.

 23 Net Acres

 <1% of Plan Area

 Low Residential

-Low Residential areas provide single family housing, tyically set away from centers of activity.
-The building form is Very Low Limited.
+Low Residential areas provide single unit housing, typically set away from centers of activity.
+The building form is Very Low Rise.
 The minimum size of each lot is 5,000 square feet and residential density is limited to one unit per lot.

-Description
+281 Net Acres

-of Plan Area
+10% of Plan Area

 Light Industrial

 Light Industrial areas preserve and sustain industrial activity while serving as a jobs base.
-The building form ranges from Low Limited to Low Unspecified, and the site layout typically varies to accommodate a range of industries.
+The building form is Low Rise and the site layout typically varies to accommodate a range of industries.
 Uses include manufacturing, warehouse and distribution, research and development, office, and limited commercial.
 Housing is generally not permitted in Light Industrial areas but limited residential uses may be allowed, for example, through adaptive reuse of existing buildings.

 469 Net Acres

 16% of Plan Area

 Industrial

 Industrial areas are centers of industrial activity while serving as a regional jobs base.
-The building form is Low Unspecified.
+The building form is Low Rise.
 Site layout and development in these areas are flexible to accommodate a range of vehicles, equipment and industries.
 Uses include office, warehouse, distribution, heavy manufacturing, recycling and waste transfer, utilities, and mining.
 The Industrial designation does not allow residential uses.

+Description

-145 Net Acres 5%
+145 Net Acres

 Open Space

-Open Space areas primarily serve as public recreastional sites or parks but can include reservoirs and nature reserves.
+Open Space areas primarily serve as public recreational sites or parks but can include reservoirs and nature reserves.
 These largely open areas are intended for passive and active outdoor recreation, public gathering, and education.
-The building form, if ther are accessory structures or buildings on site, typically facilitates recreational and/or communal activities, such as playground equipment, restrooms, and community centers.
+The building form, if there are accessory structures or buildings on site, typically facilitates recreational and/or communal activities, such as playground equipment, restrooms, and community centers.
 The Open Space designation does not allow residential uses.

-190 Net Acres 7%
+190 Net Acres

 of Plan Area